Woodham, Surrey

 Woodham is a suburban village in Surrey next to New Haw and contiguous with two suburbs of Woking: Sheerwater and West Byfleet.

 Amenities

-Pubs

-The Victoria public house reopened under the ownership of Prospect Pubs and Bars, having previously been unoccupied for some time.
-Before reopening the pub underwent an extensive refurbishment throughout 2020.

 Railway

 All parts of the settlement are within 1 mi north of West Byfleet or neighbouring Byfleet & New Haw stations which have South West Main Line trains (to/from London Waterloo station), a major and minor stop respectively.

 Roads

 The local roads form a complex grid north of Woking bypassing most residential roads, including the east-west access way of the A245 road to the south of Woodham which links Woking to the A3 at Cobham via Brooklands.
 Two similar roads north-south skirt to the east and west of Woodham linking Woking, and Brooklands respectively, to the M25 motorway.
 The grid avoids the need for dual carriageways in an area close to the eight-lane motorway which is elevated above the level of immediately surrounding streets, east of Woodham.